JoaoP-Silva/JoaoP-Silva/README.md

 ### Hi there 👋 I am João Pedro!
 Passionate about challenges and solving problems through softwares and math.
-Im a undergratuate computer science student at Federal University of Minas Gerais.
+Im an undergratuate computer science student at Federal University of Minas Gerais.

 I'm currently doing research on rerouting (traffic) algorithms.